Traumatic Brain Injury Market Summary

 Anticonvulsant medications such as trazodone, sodium valproate, gabapentin, topiramate, and carbamazepine are used to suppress the rapid and excessive firing of neurons that start a seizure and can sometimes prevent the spread of a seizure within the brain and offer neuroprotection.

 In July 2024, AKUUGO became the first and only approved brain regeneration therapy in the world.
 It was approved in Japan.
 AKUUGO was approved under the conditional and time-limited approval.
-Allogeneic cell therapy has been proven effective against chronic motor paralysis caused by TBI.
+Allogeneic cell therapy has been proven effective against chronic motor paralysis caused by Traumatic Brain Injury.
 The company is planning to actively promote its use in various central nervous system diseases that have unmet medical needs, in addition to this indication.
 With a partial change in the approval conditions for AKUUGO, it has now received full regulatory access, and the plans for market launch are underway with NHI pricing decisions expected soon.
 Discussions with the US FDA for the Phase III trial have been concluded, and the trial is expected to start by 2026.

 - Among the 7MM, the US captured the highest market in 2024, covering a total of 85% market, followed by Japan, which is anticipated to grow during the forecast period (2025–2034).